-For the 2022/2023 financial year, the reprioritised budget of the programme amounted to R35 million which R16 million is for compensation of employees, R20 million was for goods and services, and included in the R20 million, R1 million for payments for capital assets.
+For the 2023/2024 financial year, the reprioritised budget of the programme amounted to R35 million which R16 million is for compensation of employees, R190 million was for goods and services, and included in the R20 million, R1 million for payments for capital assets.

-During the 2022/2023 financial year, the programme has 21 permanent positions on the organisational structure, and all were filled.
-There is once intern appointed on fixed term contract.
+During the 2023/2024 financial year, the programme has 21 permanent positions on the organisational structure, and all were filled.

-Its budget for the 2023/2024 financial year is presented in the Table below.
+Its budget for the current year (2023/2024) and the estimates for the Medum Term Expenditure (2024 to 2027) are presented in the Table below.